May 21, 2009

 I could go on and on because I am quite smitten by this cuisine.
 Similar yet so different from what I am so used to.

 The first dish I tried from the book is this Mango Curry.
-Its similar to our mango pachadi recipe but has its subtle differences.
-I was diappointed to see that the author hadn't mentioned the local name for this dish.
-I did a search and the closest dish I could find online was Amba Maluwa but the recipe is significantly different from this.
+It’s similar to our mango pachadi recipe but has its subtle differences.
+I was disappointed to see that the author hadn’t mentioned the local name for this dish, but anyway, the next recipe I tried, beetroot thel dala seems to be uniquely Sri Lankan and seems to be quite popular too.

 Sri Lankan Mango Curry